scrapy/scrapy/docs/intro/tutorial.rst

 many quotes from the same author, we don't need to worry about visiting the same author page multiple times.
 By default, Scrapy filters out duplicated requests to URLs already visited, avoiding the problem of hitting servers too much because of a programming mistake.
-This can be configured by the setting :setting:`DUPEFILTER_CLASS`.
+This can be configured in the :setting:`DUPEFILTER_CLASS` setting.

 Hopefully by now you have a good understanding of how to use the mechanism of following links and callbacks with Scrapy.